vikramC04/Email-Spam-Filter/README.md

 ## Installation:

-1. Download and extract the raw `spamFilter.zip` file
+1. Download and extract the raw `spamFilter.zip` file or use git clone to a preferred directory

 2. Open the file location in command prompt:
 ```bash